rajaneeshk90/mcp-spec-validator/README.md

 ## 🎯 Overview

 This application provides a Gradio-based web interface to validate Beckn protocol JSON payloads against the specification.
 It uses AI agents with MCP servers to perform intelligent validation and provides detailed feedback on payload compliance.
+The MCP server communicates with a Beckn OAS validator service that can be either an internal Kubernetes service or the global external validator.

 ## ✨ Features